Ingeltje/Ingeltje.github.io/_posts/2016-2-23-Hello-World.md

 In this blog I will document what I learn and discover as a newbie biohacker.
-To start with: I will have to learn how to rotate a picture in this blog!
+To start with: I will have to learn how to resize and rotate a picture in this blog!